P1agueDoc/ComfyYouTube-TelegramBot/README.md

 # Unreadable code or caveman writing
 Sorry for bad code, i just got really tired when writing it and decided to just finish it quickly.
 And i still learning python.

-# YouTube sending Forbiden 403
+# YouTube sending Forbidden 403
 Can't really do anything here. create cookies.txt again, might help for some time.